dbieber/davidbieber.com/hugo/content/snippets/2021-01-25-notifications-in-roam-research.md

 #### Primitive: Notification Strategies

 Anyone with a bit of JavaScript or Clojure knowledge can define a notification strategy.
 A notification strategy defines the rules for how notifications should be handled.
-The interface for a notification strategy is: stream of notifications in, stream of notifications out (_soni-sono_ for short).
+The interface for a notification strategy is: stream of notifications in, stream of notifications out.[^sonisono]

+[^sonisono]: _soni-sono_ for short.

 By allowing users to define and share notification strategies, we can empower uses to take back their attention and get more out of their Roam experience.